PLENARY KEYNOTE SESSIONS

 Engineering Prime Editor Proteins for Therapeutic Applications

-Andrew V. Anzalone, PhD, Director & Head, Prime Editing Platform, Scientific Co-Founder, Prime Medicine, Inc.
+Andrew V. Anzalone, MD, PhD, Director & Head, Prime Editing Platform, Scientific Co-Founder, Prime Medicine, Inc.

 Precision gene editing technologies have the potential to address a wide range of genetic diseases.
 Prime Editing is a recently developed “search-and-replace” gene editing approach that can precisely perform a wide variety of DNA sequence